-Jews for Judaism further claims that "they" refers solely to the Jews because Jesus describes "them" as his persecutors as well, and supposedly Matthew claimed the Jews took full responsibility for Jesus' death.
+Sigal further claims that "they" refers solely to the Jews because Matthew supposedly claimed the Jews took full responsibility for Jesus' death in Matthew 27:25.
 Yet this is not true (see Is the New Testament anti-Semitic?).

 (Back to article)